-The accounting policies for the Authority also apply to the Group Accounts and to that extent the Accounts prepared by the Company have been converted onto the same base as the Authority's.
+The accounting policies for Barrow Borough Council also apply to the Group Accounts and to that extent the Accounts prepared by the Company have been converted onto the same base as Barrow Borough Council's.
 The main area impacted has been in the accounting for fixed assets and associated depreciation.
+In addition two other areas are accounted for differently in the Company Accounts.
+These are:

-Also, accruals for untaken leave are reflected in the Authority's accounts but not in Barrow Forward's accounts.
+- 1. Pension Fund at the time of publication the Company had not received details of the Pension Fund position at the 31 March 2023.
+The only information available was at 1 April 2022 when the Fund had Assets of £1.21m and Liabilities of £1.205m. - 2.
+Accruals for untaken leave are reflected in Barrow Borough Council's accounts but not in Barrow Forward's accounts.
 The work involved in obtaining this information is deemed to be in excess of any benefits gained as the outcome is likely to be immaterial in financial terms.
 No adjustment has therefore been made for this.

-The following set of Accounts and Notes are based on the Authority's financial statements shown earlier in this Statement.
-However only those affected by Barrow Forward's accounts are included in this section.
+The following set of Accounts and Notes are based on Barrow Borough Council's shown earlier in this Statement.
+However only those affected by Barrow Forward's accounts are included below.